| -------------

 hosting refugee special offer.

-I should point out here that all very large hosting companies also use
+I should point out here that every low-cost discount hosting provider uses

 overselling as a business strategy.
-So how do they stay in business?
+So how do they stay in business if their servers are unreliable?
 Simple

 - they have MASSIVE